nagbabu4ever/grpc-poc/README.md

 gRPC is a high performance, open-source universal RPC framework.
 By default it uses Protocol Buffers to define exposed services.

 ### GRPC
 gRPC is a modern open source high performance RPC framework that can run in any environment.
 It can efficiently connect services in and across data centers with pluggable support for load balancing, tracing, health checking and authentication.
-It is also applicable in last mile of distributed computing to connect devices, mobile applications and browsers to backend services. more @ https://grpc.io/
+It is also applicable in last mile of distributed computing to connect devices, mobile applications and browsers to backend services. more @ [click here](https://grpc.io/)

 ![alt text](https://github.com/nagbabu4ever/grpc-poc/blob/main/grpc.jpg)